DomainDrivenArchitecture/dda-pallet/README.md

 [![Slack](https://img.shields.io/badge/chat-clojurians-green.svg?style=flat)](https://clojurians.slack.com/messages/#dda-pallet/) | [<img src="https://domaindrivenarchitecture.org/img/meetup.svg" width=50 alt="DevOps Hacking with Clojure Meetup"> DevOps Hacking with Clojure](https://www.meetup.com/de-DE/preview/dda-pallet-DevOps-Hacking-with-Clojure) | [Website & Blog](https://domaindrivenarchitecture.org)

-dda-pallet is a DevOps system for cloud image provisioning, test driven DevOps and continuous server configuration. dda-pallet allows to build your own abstraction layer very easily as pure data to data transformation while providing a stable low level API, it is really modular, testable and well-prepared for the handling of configuration data. dda-pallet is open-source, written in Clojure and runs on the proven Java Virtual Machine.
+dda-pallet is a DevOps system for cloud image provisioning, test driven DevOps and continuous server configuration. dda-pallet allows to build your own abstraction layer very easily as pure data to data transformation while providing a stable low level API.
+It is modular, testable and well-prepared for the handling of configuration data. dda-pallet is open-source, written in Clojure and runs on the proven Java Virtual Machine.
 Anyone who has dealt with Infrastructure as Code so far, has to deal with a mix of Ruby, Python and Go.
 If you want to get more from the Java world and if you always wanted to try functional programming, there is now a worthy & fresh alternative: "dda-pallet".

 ## Compatibility
 Dda-pallet is compatible with the following versions